-More importantly for me, it is a question for how I treat the person on the other side of the argument.
+More importantly for me, this is really a question about how I treat the person on the other side of the argument.
 How would I treat Jesus if he were arguing with me?
 Would I respond like a Pharisee with disdain?
 Maybe more like Nicodemus in his confusion?
 Or perhaps like Thomas with his doubts and questions?

-I respect that there are strong feelings around these issues, especially where the just treatment of others is concerned.
+I respect that there are strong feelings around these issues, especially where the fair treatment of others is concerned.
 And while there is a place for anger, we still must be careful not to cross over into hatred.
 We need to ask ourselves, “Is our dialog contributing toward a healthy, humanizing, and holistic public square?”

 Our society has become extremely polarized in recent years as evidenced by snap polls, political maps and divisive rhetoric.
-We expect more of our leaders, and yet we struggle to do any better on Facebook and Twitter.
+We expect more of our leaders, yet here we struggle to do any better on Facebook and Twitter.

 I expect from time to time people may disagree with an article or two from this blog or our Vantage magazine.
 As the editor, I am more concerned that each article model engagement with God’s Word, God’s Spirit, and God’s people in a way that is honest, caring, and constructive.
 Hopefully, we are building a larger table for diverse community, rather than polarizing and segmenting people into secret groups.

 There will be a day when I stand before God.
-I expect that I will have been wrong about many things, and accept that Jesus will disagree with me–and that I will have been wrong.
+I expect that I will have been wrong about many things.
+I accept that Jesus will disagree with me–and that I will have been wrong.
 Though if I have been faithful in anything, I hope that Jesus will find that I have been good in my care for others with whom I disagree.
-May it be so, that in my desire to defend others with my arguments, that I will be kind even in the manner with which I argue.
+May it be so, that in my desire to defend the civil rights of others with my arguments, that I will be redemptive even in the manner with which I argue.